 24. Meetings and proceedings of advisory committees

-(1) The Board Chairman or Acting Board Chairman shall convene regular meetings of each advisory committee and at least 4 such meetings shall be convened in each calendar year after the year in which this Act comes into operation.
+(1) The Board Chairman shall convene regular meetings of each advisory committee and at least 4 such meetings shall be convened in each calendar year after the year in which this Act comes into operation.

 (2) The chairman of an advisory committee shall preside at all meetings of his advisory committee at which he is present and the deputy chairman of that advisory committee shall preside at any meeting of that advisory committee at which he, but not that chairman, is present.